nishilkulkarni/FluxNet-docs/components/feature-modulator.md

 The `FeatureModulator` class is a neural network module that transforms edge features to modulate node features.

 ## Purpose
-- Acts as the ψ function mentioned in the paper
+- Acts as the continuos convolution kernel
 - Transforms edge features into weights that will be applied to node features

 ## Parameters